javalite/javalite/activejdbc-instrumentation/README.md

 * Static instrumentation configuration is described here: [ActiveJDBC Instrumentation](http://javalite.io/instrumentation)
 * Dynamic instrumentation is described above.
-Any JVM instance, including containers like Tomcat, Jetty, Weblogic, Glassfish, etc. have startup scripts where you can simply add the javaagent parameter as described above.
+Any JVM instance, including containers like Tomcat, Jetty, Weblogic, Glassfish, etc. have startup scripts where you can simply add the `javaagent` parameter as described above.

 ### Recommendation (static or dynamic??)

 We recommend to use both.

-> Configure dynamic instrumentation in your local development environment to not have
+> Configure dynamic instrumentation in your local development environment to avoid
-> to execute instrumentation script before running tests.
+> running static instrumentation before running tests.

-> Additionally, configure static instrumentation in your buid to
+> Additionally, configure static instrumentation in your build to
 > deploy your code onto containers without additional modifications to container scripts.